Skelothan/legimus/readme.md

 K (debug command): Fully restore your player character's HP and SP.

 ### Menus and Battle
-W, S, or up and down arrow keys: move menu cursor up and down Enter or Space: select menu option
+W, S, or up and down arrow keys: move menu cursor up and down.

+Enter or Space: select menu option